solidusio/solidus/guides/source/developers/shipments/shipment-setup-examples.html.md

 ### Shipping categories

-Your store's products can be classified into three shipping categories:
+Your store's products can be classified into two shipping categories:

 - **Default**: For any product that can be shipped using your regular shipping methods.